lynxlynxlynx/gemrb-mods/gemrb-tweaks/README.md

 Current components:
 - IWD2/HOW-style detailed combat feedback for other games
 - Wisdom-based experience modifier
+- 10% bonus experience as per BG2, regardless of wisdom
 - Maximum HP on level up for BG1
 - All mage schools available to gnomes